-The Washington Football Team Needs to Take More than a Knee
+The Washington Football Team Needs To Do More Than Take A Knee

 The Black struggle is similar to the Native struggle.
 Recent reporting by The Guardian states that young Black men and Native Americans were killed by the police at a higher rate than any other group in the United States in 2016.
 Young Black men were killed at higher rates based on population size and Native Americans were six times more likely than other groups per capita.

-Native people suffer because were dehumanized.
-Were dehumanized because were mascotted and treated like animals, funny caricatures, and stereotypes.
-There is a correlation between the use of the Washington team’s racist name/logo and the state sanctioned murder of Indigenous people through human bounty hunting.
+Native people suffer because we’re dehumanized.
+Were dehumanized because were made into mascots and treated like animals, funny caricatures, and stereotypes.
+There is a correlation between the use of the Washington team’s racist name/logo and the state-sanctioned murder of Indigenous people through human bounty hunting.

-In the past years Indigenous people have encountered struggles such as police brutality, the movement to protect our water and sacred sites, the fight against Native American cultural and spiritual appropriation, and the need to seek justice for our missing and murdered Indigenous women, has Snyder taken a knee for us, the group he vehemently reports to honor?
+In past years, Indigenous people have encountered struggles such as police brutality, the movement to protect our water and sacred sites, the fight against Native American cultural and spiritual appropriation, and the need to seek justice for our missing and murdered Indigenous women.
+Has Snyder taken a knee for us, the group he vehemently reports to honor?

-The fact that a white man in this country can own, hold and turn huge profits on a NFL franchise called the Washington “R*dsk*ns” and then stand in solidarity with Kaepernick all while ignoring the very people he mascots is what is very wrong with the NFL, the Washington NFL team, and, perhaps, even this country.
-Right now the Washington Football Team owner needs to take more than a knee if he seeks to stand for justice.
+The fact that a white man in this country can own, hold and turn huge profits on a NFL franchise called the Washington “R*dsk*ns,” and then stand in solidarity with Kaepernick all while ignoring the very people he mascots is what is very wrong with the NFL, the Washington NFL team and, perhaps, even this country.
+Right now the Washington football team owner needs to take more than a knee if he seeks to stand for justice.